+Some DNA mutations are silent and have no effect, but others affect protein, essential molecules for life, that regulate whether the gene is active or not, make more or less protein or change protein synthesis altogether.
 A mutation is a change in a DNA sequence brought about either by a mistake made when the DNA is copied or through chemical damage.
-Regions of the genome (called genes) provide instructions for creation of protein molecules, which perform most of the important jobs in cells.
-Certain types of mutations are silent and have no effect, but others affect protein production in a variety of ways.
+Regions of the genome, typically called genes, provide instructions for creation of protein molecules, which perform most of the important jobs in cells.

-Within cells, a variety of mechanisms determine when a gene is switched on (active) and how active it will be.
-Often this turn-on process occurs when "enhancer" and "promoter" regions in the gene are recognized by regulatory proteins and control the activity of a nearby gene.
+Within cells, a variety of mechanisms determine when a gene is switched on and how active it will be.
+Often this turn-on process occurs when enhancer and promoter regions in the gene are recognized by regulatory proteins that control the activity of a nearby gene.
 A mutation in an enhancer or promoter region could cause the gene to become more active, meaning more protein will be produced.
 Or, it could cause the gene to become silent and switched off altogether.